lpsinger/gwcelery/doc/gwcelery.tasks.external_triggers.rst

 gwcelery.tasks.external_triggers module
 ---------------------------------------

-This module listens to the `GCNs` from SNEWS and the Fermi and Swift missions.
+This module listens to the `GCNs` from SNEWS and the Fermi, Swift, INTEGRAL, and AGILE missions.
 It is also responsible for carrying out tasks related to external trigger-gravitational wave coincidences, including looking for temporal coincidences, creating combined GRB-GW sky localization probability maps, and computing their joint temporal and spatio-temporal false alarm